Winter Weather Advisory issued for Matanuska Valley by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Carroll, Crawford, Grundy, Hamilton, Hardin, Humboldt, Sac by NWS
+Winter Weather Advisory issued for Coconino Plateau, Grand Canyon Country, Kaibab Plateau by NWS

-Effective: 2022-12-08 19:32:00 CST Expires: 2022-12-09 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-For the latest travel conditions, check the Iowa 511 app, www.511ia.org, or dial 511.
-Target Area: Carroll; Crawford; Grundy; Hamilton; Hardin; Humboldt; Sac; Webster Hazardous travel from wintry weather tonight .A broad swath of precipitation will overspread the state this afternoon and evening.
-Temperatures near to below freezing will favor wintry precipitation types over northern into western Iowa.
-The bulk of the snowfall accumulations are expected across northern Iowa, where 4 to 7 inches should be common by late Friday morning.
-Just to the south, roughly between Highway 3 and Highway 30, a glaze of ice mixed in with the snow is possible.
-WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST FRIDAY * WHAT...Mixed precipitation.
-Additional snow accumulations of up to 4 inches and ice accumulations of around one tenth of an inch. * WHERE...Portions of central Iowa mainly north of Highway 30. * WHEN...Until 6 AM CST Friday. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-11 23:00:00 MST Expires: 2022-12-12 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Coconino Plateau; Grand Canyon Country; Kaibab Plateau; Western Mogollon Rim; Yavapai County Mountains WINTER WEATHER ADVISORY IN EFFECT FROM LATE SUNDAY NIGHT THROUGH MONDAY AFTERNOON ABOVE 5000 FEET * WHAT...Heavy snow possible above 5000 feet.
+Total snow accumulations of 2 to 8 inches possible.
+Portions of the San Francisco Peaks could see snow totals as great as 12 inches.
+Winds could gust as high as 40 mph. * WHERE...Areas above 5000 feet near Doney Park, Flagstaff, Grand Canyon, Jacob Lake, North Rim, Prescott, Prescott Valley, Seligman, Valle and Williams. * WHEN...From late Sunday night through Monday afternoon. * IMPACTS...Travel could be very difficult.
+Patchy blowing snow could significantly reduce visibility.
+The hazardous conditions could impact the morning or evening commute.
+Snow forecast from 11 PM Sunday to 5 PM Monday: Doney Park 3 to 5 inches Flagstaff 4 to 8 inches Grand Canyon 3 to 5 inches Jacob Lake 2 to 4 inches North Rim 4 to 6 inches Prescott 2 to 4 inches Prescott Valley 0 to 1 inches Seligman 1 to 3 inches Valle 3 to 5 inches Williams 4 to 8 inches

 weather.gov